OpenCilk/www.opencilk.org/src/doc/reference/glossary/thread.md

 title: Thread
 tags: thread
 ---
-A {% defn "concurrent agent" %} consisting of a serial
+A thread executes a serial {% defn "instruction" %} chain.
-{% defn "instruction" %} chain.
-Threads in the same job share memory.
 Scheduling of threads is typically managed by the operating system.